ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The use of assets for Generative AI Training is a proper subset of AI Training usage.

+## AI Use Category {#ai-use}

+The act of using one or more assets as input to a trained AI/ML model as part of the operation of that model (as opposed to the training of the model).

+The use of assets for AI Training is a proper subset of Automated Processing usage.

 ## Search Category {#search}

 Using one or more assets in a search application that directs users to the location from which the assets were retrieved.